UWrc/UWrc.github.io/docs/storage/gui.md

 ---
 id: gui
-title: S3 GUIs
+title: GUI Usage
 ---

-On this page we will provide options to interact with your S3 data on KOPAH via Graphical User Interfaces (GUIs).
+On this page we will provide options to interact with your data on KOPAH via Graphical User Interfaces (GUIs).

 ## Cyberduck

-Cyberduck is an open-source client for managing and transferring files to various cloud storage services and servers, including FTP, SFTP, and S3.
+Cyberduck is an open-source client for managing and transferring files to various cloud storage services and protocols, including FTP, SFTP, and S3.
 It offers a simple, intuitive interface that allows users to easily upload, download, and organize their files.
 Cyberduck is available for both Windows and macOS, making it a versatile tool for seamless file management across different platforms.

 To get started with Cyberduck, install the software on your local computer. [**Click here to Download Cyberduck from the developer's website.**](https://cyberduck.io/download/)